BIOC5001 Advanced Biochemistry and Molecular Biology Techniques

 - Students are able to (1) describe advanced, cutting-edge techniques relevant to this field of study and the application of these techniques and (2) critically evaluate the advantages, power and information that can be gained from advanced techniques as well as realise their limitations.

-- Typically this unit is assessed in the following ways: (1) project portfolios (essay) and (2) presentations (poster or oral).
+- Indicative assessments in this unit are as follows: (1) project portfolios (essay) and (2) presentations (poster or oral).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.